Antonio Fernández (football executive): Spain national team

 That same summer, Fernando Hierro, sports director of the Royal Spanish Football Federation (RFEF), offered Fernández a spot in the coaching staff of the Spain national team, as the scout and analyst of the senior team.
 With the 2010 World Cup as his main target, Fernández accepted the proposal, and for the next two and a half years, tracked the top Spanish players to be called up by Vicente del Bosque for his team.
 On July 11, 2010, the Spain national team defeated the Netherlands (1–0), and for the first time in history, became world champion.

 Málaga

 Following this success, Abdullah bin Nasser bin Abdullah Al Ahmed Al Thani, sheik owner of Málaga CF, signed Fernández as the director of football.
 Fernández' spell at the club ended in August 2012, with Malaga having qualified for the Champions League group stage for the first time in its history.

+La Liga

+Following his departure from Malaga, Fernández spent three years working for White Elephant Academy, before in 2016 joining La Liga de Fútbol Profesional - working on projects in Southeast Asia, particularly Indonesia.

+Cádiz

+In 2018, Fernández joined Cádiz CF as a scout.

+Return to Sevilla

+In 2021, Fernández rejoined Sevilla as the Director of International Youth Recruitment, rejoining long-time collaborator Monchi.

 Tribute

-July 2010, the neighborhood board of Guadalcacín approved the naming of the local stadium "Estadio Municipal Antonio Fernández Marchán", in recognition of Fernández distinguished work in the Spain national team.
+In July 2010, the neighborhood board of Guadalcacín approved the naming of the local stadium "Estadio Municipal Antonio Fernández Marchán", in recognition of Fernández distinguished work in the Spain national team.